darthhomme/thegreylady/README.md

 Notice the begin_date and end_date.
 We will use the controller $scope to control how these dates get put into the URL in order to make an $http.jsonp to the API.

+DEFAULT PAGE

 <img src="http://bit.ly/1PRNeuQ"/>

+Notice the use of the calendar.
+That's a feature of the Angular UI that I borrowed from a CDN link.

 <img src="http://bit.ly/20FhE8D"/>